RDF-STaX/rdf-stax.github.io/docs/uses.md

     ] .
     ```

     The distribution annotations are generated automatically by the CI.
-You find the complete generated metadata [here](https://w3id.org/riverbench/datasets/digital-agenda-indicators/dev.ttl).
+You can find the complete generated metadata [here](https://w3id.org/riverbench/datasets/digital-agenda-indicators/dev.ttl).

 **Links:**